nebari-dev/nebari-docs/docs/docs/how-tos/nebari-azure.md

 ## Sign up for Azure

-This documentation assumes that the user is already familiar with [Azure accounts and subscriptions](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), and have a prior knowledge regarding [Azure billing and cost usage](https://docs.microsoft.com/en-us/azure/cost-management-billing/cost-management-billing-overview) for Kubernetes related services.
+This documentation assumes that you are already familiar with [Azure accounts and subscriptions](https://docs.microsoft.com/en-us/azure/guides/developer/azure-developer-guide#understanding-accounts-subscriptions-and-billing), and that you have a prior knowledge regarding [Azure billing and cost usage](https://docs.microsoft.com/en-us/azure/cost-management-billing/cost-management-billing-overview) for Kubernetes related services.

 If you are new to Azure, we advise you to first [sign up for a free account](https://azure.microsoft.com/free/) to get a better understanding of the platform and its features.
 Billing for Azure services is done on a per-subscription basis.
 For a list of the available subscription offers by type, see [Microsoft Azure Offer Details](https://azure.microsoft.com/support/legal/offer-details/) and [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) for a quick overview of the Kubernetes services.

+For a more detailed cost estimate, please also refer to our [Conceptual guides]() for more information regarding the basic infrastructure provided by Nebari.

 :::warning Warning
 The Nebari deployment on Azure will **NOT** fall into `free tier` usage as some of its inner components will lead to [special charges](https://azure.microsoft.com/en-us/pricing/calculator/?service=kubernetes-service).
 Therefore, we recommend that you check [Azure pricing documentation](https://azure.microsoft.com/en-us/pricing/#product-pricing) or contact your cloud administrator for more information.
 If you provision resources outside of the free tier, you may be charged.
-We're not responsible for any charges that may incur.
+We're not responsible for any charges you may incur if this happens.
 :::

 ## Authentication

-In order to Nebari make requests against the Azure API and create it's infrastructure, an authentication method with the appropriate permissions will be required.
-The easiest way to do this is using a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object).
+In order for Nebari to make requests against the Azure API and create its infrastructure, an authentication method with the appropriate permissions will be required.
+The easiest way to do this is using a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) with suitable permissions for your Azure subscription.

 There are three tasks necessary to create a Service Principal using the [Azure Portal](https://portal.azure.com/):